SCI-Arc Presents Immersive Second Iteration of Fear and Wonder Symposium

 The remainder of the evening included a presentation by Cardboard Computer’s Ben Babbitt, on their award-winning magical realist adventure game Kentucky Route Zero, a performative and poetic video-based visit from avatar and virtual artist, La Turbo Avedon, as well as a lively conversation between Ersinhan Ersin of award-winning interactive, experiential studio Marshmallow Laser Feast and Director and CEO of immersive media platform Within, Chris Milk.

 Fear and Wonder II: An Expedition Through the Landscapes of Fiction was generously sponsored by the Alfred P. Sloan Foundation.
-The complete recorded live stream of the symposium can be viewed here.
+View the complete recorded live stream of the symposium.